TrustierSquid/wolflite/readme.md

 ## Database Instances

-- To setup a database development instance
+- To setup a database development instance (make sure you are inside the /server directory)
 ```
 $ flask --app wolfr init-db
 ```